Guitar Build Process

 grind the sides of the torque nut square, with three facets flush with the furniture nut shaft

-weld the nut to the rod
+weld the torque nut to the rod, then re-grind so it's square again

 fit socket bolt to coupler